-Figure 3.2.
-Partial mandibles Krapina 55 (a) and Krapina 54 (b) in occlusal views (not to scale), with arrows indicating rotated third premolars, and BH-1 hemimandible from Mala Balanica in buccal (c) and occlusal (d) views.
+Figure 3.2 Partial mandibles Krapina 55 (a) and Krapina 54 (b) in occlusal views (not to scale), with arrows indicating rotated third premolars, and BH-1 hemimandible from Mala Balanica in buccal (c) and occlusal (d) views.
 Krapina specimens reproduced and adapted with permission from Rougier et al. (2006): figure 1c–d.

-Figure 3.3.
-Apidima 2 or LAO 1/S2 (a) and Petralona (b) skulls in frontal views, and the virtual reconstruction of Apidima 1 (LAO 1/S1) posterior cranium in lateral (c) and posterior (d) views.
-Apidima 1 and 2 were kindly provided by Katerina Harvati.
-Petralona facial view adapted from © Geology-Palaeontology Museum of the School of Geology of the Aristotle University of Thessaloniki site (https://www.greece-is.com/wp-content/uploads/2016/07/PETRALONA_CAVE_03.jpg)
+Figure 3.3 Apidima 2 or LAO 1/S2 (a) and Petralona (b) skulls in frontal views, and the virtual reconstruction of Apidima 1 (LAO 1/S1) posterior cranium in lateral (c) and posterior (d) views.
+Apidima 1 and 2 were kindly provided by Katerina Harvati. © K. Harvati, University of Tübingen, originally published in Harvati et al. (2019).
+Petralona facial view adapted from © Geology-Palaeontology Museum of the School of Geology of the Aristotle University of Thessaloniki site (www.greece-is.com/wp-content/uploads/2016/07/PETRALONA_CAVE_03.jpg).